 IMPORTANT: measurements for receivers in IBIS may be conducted at the die pads or the pins.
 In such cases, the electrical input model data comprises a “load” which affects the waveform seen.
 However, for [External Circuit]s, the user may choose whether to measure the analog input response in the usual fashion or internal to the circuit (this does not preclude tools from reporting digital D_receive and/or analog responses in addition to normal A_signal response).
 If native IBIS measurements are desired, the A_signal port would be named in the A_to_D line under port1.
 The A_to_D converter then effectively acts “in parallel” with the load of the circuit.
 If internal measurements are desired (e.g., if the user wishes to view the signal after processing by the receiver), the user-defined analog signal port would be named in the A_to_D line under port1.
 The A_to_D converter is effectively “in series” with the receiver model.
 The vhigh and vlow parameters should be adjusted appropriate to the measurement point of interest.

-Note that, while the port assignments and SPICE, Verilog-A(MS) or VHDL-A(MS) model data must be provided by the user, the D_to_A and A_to_D converters will be provided automatically by the tool.
-There is no need for the user to develop external SPICE, Verilog-A(MS) or VHDL-A(MS) code specifically for these functions.
+Note that, while the port assignments and SPICE, IBIS-ISS, Verilog-A(MS) or VHDL-A(MS) model data must be provided by the user, the D_to_A and A_to_D converters will be provided automatically by the tool.
+There is no need for the user to develop external SPICE, IBIS-ISS, Verilog-A(MS) or VHDL-A(MS) code specifically for these functions.

 The [Diff Pin] keyword is NOT required for true differential [External Circuit] descriptions.